maptv/decalendar/intro.md

 Although Deirenism supports the right of every person to believe whatever they wish, it discourages irrational, unempirical, unscientific, or untrue beliefs that it calls delusions.
 Despite the negative connotation of the word, Deirenism asserts that delusions are not always harmful and can be benign or may even have positive aspects.
 Drawing from _The Republic_, the most prominent work of Plato, Deirenism uses the term "noble lies" to describe statements that maintain beneficial delusions.
 If challenging a delusion is likely to do more harm than good, Deirenism considers tolerance of delusions and even "noble lies" to be fully justified.

 In cases when disputing a delusion may be warranted, Deirenism advises against criticizing delusional people for their beliefs and instead recommends demonstrating empathy and offering axioms as alternatives to delusions.
-Axioms are beliefs that either serve as the premise or basis for further discussion or are accepted as true by consensus.
+Axioms are beliefs that either are accepted as true by consensus or serve as the premise or basis for further discussion or reasoning.
 As opposed to delusions, axioms can be interpreted literally without contradicting common sense, empirical observations, scientific knowledge, or historical facts.
 One of the purported benefits of axioms touted by Deirenism is stress relief via the mitigation of cognitive dissonance caused by delusions.

-Any efforts to replace delusions with axioms
+The replacement of delusions with axioms does not require a change in identity, religious or otherwise, because axioms can exist independently of each other and outside of Deirenism.
+The independence of axioms allows them to be combined with other beliefs.

+and matched religious conversion not consider itself mutually exclusive with any other religion. require common cautions against calling should only aim not be aimed , because Deirenism values the religious background .
+Religions are not mutually exclusive if we do not interpret their beliefs literally.

 No conversion
 No intervention
 No purism

+0. God is benevolent, infallible, omnipotent, and omniscient
+1. God created the universe
+2. God set the laws that govern the universe
+3. God has a plan for the universe
+4. God does not intervene in the universe

+0. Humans are bound by the human condition
+1. Humans can study the universe
+2. Humans can study the laws that govern the universe
+3. Humans can attempt to interpret divine intent
+4. Humans have free will

+the laws of nature
+God is a representation of infinity and thus any not anthropomorphic and does not resemble a in any way

 Towards the goal of Importantly, Deirenism does not acknowledge the term conver